 *NOTE: Database search techniques are not covered in this session.
 Please view the 'Strategic Literature Searching' videos for more guidance with searching.
 We also encourage participants who are unsure if they are conducting a systematic review to watch the 'Conducting a Literature Review' webinar.

-The recorded webinar below took place on Thursday, September 24th, 2020.
+This recorded webinar below took place on September 22nd 2021.